THE ART OF TRAVEL

 44”w x 34”, (110x85cm) acrylic on canvas, private collection

-Fortunately the Champs de Mars is a short tram ride from our hotel and once there we were treated to a gorgeous sunny day, some excellent coffee and the prerequisite patisserie.
-I am forever on the prowl for painting settings no matter where I am.
-And this sunny morning was no different as we strolled down the Avenue de la Bourdonnais and came upon the Rue de l'Universite intersection.
+The iconic Eiffel Tower is located on the Champ de Mars in the 7th Arrondissement of Paris France.
+In Paris early in February of 2018 exhibiting at the RetroMobile show with the European ArtistAuto group, the Champs de Mars is a short tram ride from the show site and once there ... a gorgeous sunny day, some excellent coffee and the prerequisite patisserie.
+The Avenue de la Bourdonnais and the Rue de l'Universite intersection.
 The base of the tower framed by the buildings on this gracious cul-de-sac was irresistible.
+A Ferrari 275GTB/4 rounds the corner.

 Around the Corner by Jay Koka